310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 They helped you so much, and you owe 'em so much, but you refuse to pay that back?
 Just 'cuz you can’t bother yourself to do something you don’t like?

-Hey, Midori-kun… Just how long do you plan to keep being a little brat?!
+Hey, Midori-kun… Just how long do you plan to keep being a little brat!?
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki angry2 %}
 …Stop already, Nagumo.
 Please don’t fight, I’m begging you.
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata serious %}
 [do not] stop them, chiaki~ it is [necessary] that they experience this.

 these children were always [good kids]. they never fought, and only listened to what they were told. they were obedient and lively…
+{% endbubble %}

+{% bubble Kanata frown %}
 but they cannot stay as [children] forever.

 they can walk on their [own], without us [carrying] them in our arms. and all we can do is believe in that, as we [watch over] them.

 if you were to spoil them right now… they would surely become unable to walk by themselves [forever].
+{% endbubble %}

+{% bubble Kanata smile3 %}
-on this [ground], being unable to [walk] is the same as being unable to [live].
+on this [land], being unable to [walk] is the same as being unable to [live].

 looong ago, the one who told me that was you… wasn't it?
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki angry2 %}
 ………
+{% endbubble %}

+{% bubble Chiaki serious %}
 …Takamine.
 I want to hear how you truly feel.
 I won't know if you don't say anything.
 Was it really all a nuisance?

 Did I really just cause you suffering throughout this whole year?
+{% endbubble %}

+{% bubble Chiaki sigh2 %}
 If so, I’m sorry.
 I’m so sorry.
 I’ll give you a proper apology, and I’ll do anything I can to make it up to you.

 I won't mind if you think of our meeting as nothing but an unfortunate accident and forget it ever happened.
+{% endbubble %}

+{% bubble Chiaki sad2 %}
-If that’s what would give you relief and make you smile again, then I’m fine with that… because your smile is the greatest treasure in this world.
+If that’s what would give you relief and make you smile again, then I’m fine with that… because your smile is the greatest treasure in this whole world.

 I always wanted to help make your smile shine at its brightest.
 But if I was truly just a nuisance to you all along, then… I apologize.
 I’m so sorry, Takamine.
 {% endbubble %}

 ## Chapter 4

-{% bubble Midori %}
+{% bubble Midori cry %}
 …………

-I’m pretty sure I’ve always said this before, though… That you’re annoying, that I don’t wanna do any of it, that it’s all a pain… But you never listen…
+I’m pretty sure I’ve always said this before, though… That you’re annoying, that I don’t wanna do any of it, that it’s all a pain… But you never, *ever* listen…

 Morisawa-senpai… Is there really anything worthwhile about me…?